 According to police, DUI-related accidents in Athens were down in 2012 compared with 2011; however, DUI arrests were up 3.5 percent.
 The fear is that the downward trend can change at any moment, especially in Athens—as it is a college town that draws people to visit its restaurants, bars, and clubs.

-The Law Offices of Shane Smith would like to wish the Georgia DUI victims injured in these crashes full and fast recoveries.
+Shane Smith Law would like to wish the Georgia DUI victims injured in these crashes full and fast recoveries.